hicksy/martinhicks.dev/src/articles/eleventy-and-webc.md

 6. **Tailwind**

-Tailwind works really well with a component based , so 11ty and webc is no different, outputting only the css for classes that you’ve actually used in your pages.
+Tailwind works really well with a component based system, so 11ty and webc is no different, outputting only the css for classes that you’ve actually used in your pages.

-To make that work better, I pointed tailwind config to the output folder _(`_site` in my case) to look for content, rather than the src directory, and made it run after 11ty prod build.
+To make that work better, I pointed tailwind config to the output folder _(`_site` in my case)_ to look for content, rather than the src directory, and made it run after 11ty prod build.

 ```
 //tailwind.config.js